What are bridges?

 - A temporary bridge may be fitted until the permanent bridge is ready.

 - The dentist will fit the bridge, making any necessary adjustments for comfort and fit before cementing into place over the prepared anchor tooth or teeth.

 Advantages of bridges

-– Bridges can last for many years if looked after and good oral hygiene is practiced to keep gums and anchor teeth healthy.
+- They can last for many years if looked after and good oral hygiene is practiced to keep gums and anchor teeth healthy.

-– Bridges remain permanently in the mouth and do not have to be removed for cleaning
+- Dental bridges remain permanently in the mouth and do not have to be removed for cleaning.

 To find out if you can benefit from a dental crown, or to book a dental examination, call Medcare and make an appointment to meet the friendly dental team.
 Call 966 860 258 or email firstname.lastname@example.org